New England Journal of Medicine October 10, 2019

 Endpoint

-Composite of all-cause mortality, recurrent MI, heart failure, and ischemia-driven revascularization at 12 months
+Composite of all-cause death, recurrent MI, heart failure, or ischemia-driven revascularization

 2015